taw00/howto/howto-install-wordpress-on-fedora.md

 Though this document will get you up and running, there are a few things still left incomplete that I will add later.
   1. Configuring TLS (ssl) using Let's Encrypt
+  2. Backing things up
-  2. Making any necessary SELinux configuration changes
+  3. Making any necessary SELinux configuration changes

 Assumptions:
   * The reader has moderate linux administrative skills